 What Evidence Is Needed to Release Each Invoice Hold

 The goal of releasing a hold is to resolve the root cause, not to override the control.
-Force-clearing an invoice hold without addressing the underlying issue creates audit exposure and erodes the reliability of accounts payable controls over time.
-Every release should be backed by specific evidence or a documented action that proves the original block condition has been satisfied.
+Every release should be backed by evidence or a documented action showing that the original block condition has been satisfied.

 Here is what each hold type requires: